ETHICS, COMPLIANCE AND ACCOUNTABILITY INTEGRATED INTO ALL PRACTICES

 BOARD REFRESHMENT AND TENURE

 Given the complexity of our various businesses we believe that it is in the best interest of our stockholders to ensure that we have the right mix of directors.
 That includes those with strong institutional knowledge that can guide us based on experience as well as newer members that bring fresh perspectives to the boardroom.
 Our Board believes fixed limits on director tenure is not currently in the best interests of our company and its stockholders as it might deprive us of critical experience and institutional knowledge.
 However, our Board has demonstrated a commitment to refreshment and it uses a robust annual evaluation process to solicit feedback from directors to guide those decisions.
 In 2016, three of our long-serving Board members were not re-nominated for election, including the longest tenured Board member.
+We added three women to our Board in 2017 and added a cyber security expert in late 2016.

 The Rt.
 Hon. the Lord Hague of Richmond